Dybondzy/RESUME/README.md

 ● Scrape information from webpages in order to collect data from a broad range of online sources.
 ● Glean and communicate new business insights using enterprise-grade tools like Tableau

-#### Excel, Python, JavaScript, SQL Databases, Tableau, Visualization, MongoDB, AWS, PG Admin, Jupiter
+#### Excel, Python, JavaScript, SQL Databases, Tableau, Visualization, MongoDB, AWS, PG Admin, Jupiter, Google Colab

 #### Warehouse Associate (Amazon) JAN 2020 – current 2021:
 Shopper